 Berlin communicates via lamp posts and walls most of the time.
 Whether it’s lost pets or more obscure requests, the walls of Berlin sometimes resemble ancient cave walls and their rudimental sign language.

 Posters of Berlin has been around since 2012.
-How could I have possibly missed it?
-You can scroll for days discovering posters that you’ve seen before, or those that you’ve missed but would’ve loved to have seen.
+You can scroll for days discovering posters that you have or haven’t seen before.
 Partys, concerts, festivals, readings.
 It’s an incredible feat of work, and a stunning collection by visual artist The Moza.

 I think Tumblrs like Posters of Berlin are an important addition to our cultural documentation.
 While they can only give a single perspective on things that are happening or trending, their insights are precious to the future generations who will try to understand our lives here.

 But even if the chronology is messed up or slow to catch up – the blog isn’t updated very frequently – it’s also a very sweet collection of design and aesthetic values of a certain time and a certain place.

 Beyond all that, I simply love the colorful posters of Berlin.
 It’s nice to see that someone jumped through hoops to archive a deluxe selection of them.